Azure/Microsoft-Defender-for-Cloud/Powershell scripts/Workflow automation and export data types schemas/README.md

 ### Sample JSON event

 Below is a sample JSON representing an assessment (which can be healthy or unhealthy.
-In the latter case, it will be surfaced as a recommendation in Security Center), as would be read from Event Hub (in case of configuring continuos export) or as will be passed to Logic App instances (when using workflow automation).
+In the latter case, it will be surfaced as a recommendation in Security Center), as would be read from Event Hub (in case of configuring continuous export) or as will be passed to Logic App instances (when using workflow automation).

 ```
 {